 The pines suffered the worst damage.
 The weight of all that ice on the dense needles made many of the larger branches break, and many of the taller pines lost their entire top sections.
 A large number of the pines that remained standing were bent almost double from the weight of the ice.

 The trees without leaves or needles suffered very little damage, although they were totally covered with ice.
 Even this morning, after most of the ice has melted, the smooth-barked trees are still glossy and ice-coated, but most are returning to an upright position.
 Only one of our wild apple trees was completely destroyed.

 Even with all the damage, we couldn’t help noticing how beautifully all the ice-covered trees sparkled in the bright sunshine.
 Looking up at the branches coated with ice was like looking through crystal.

 We have a lot to be thankful for.
 We lost trees and fences were destroyed, but there was no serious structural damage, even though trees and branches fell on both our house and our barn.
 More importantly, no one was physically hurt.
-We had some terribly anxious moments when the trees were falling, and again yesterday morning when my husband was walking back to the house after feeding the goat.
-He heard a loud cracking sound in the pines just over his head, and recognizing the sound after watching trees fall all the previous day, he knew what was about to happen and immediately started to run toward the house.
-The rest of us watched in horror as he slipped on the ice and fell flat on the ground, and the top several feet of a large pine tree fell and landed… seemingly right on top of my husband as he lay there on the ground.
-Amazingly the bulk of the tree missed hitting him by inches.
-It seemed impossible, but he was not hurt at all.
+We had some terribly anxious moments when the trees were falling, and again yesterday morning when were walking back to the house after feeding the goat.
+We heard a loud cracking sound in the pines just over our heads, and recognizing the sound after watching trees fall all the previous day, we knew what was about to happen.
+We watched in horror as the top several feet of a large pine tree fell and landed… missing us only by inches.

 It was a timely reminder… with a powerful message to keep everything in the proper perspective.